f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab5.rst

 #.
 In the **Security Policies** column, click the tool icon to open a new **Security Profiles** drawer.

 #.
-Enable the **Use an SSL Orchestrator Policy** option and then select your SSL Orchestrator traffic policy
+Enable the **Use an SSL Orchestrator Policy** option and then select your SSL Orchestrator traffic policy.

 #.
 Click **Save**.